rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

 ---

-## Option B: Set up a Pi-Hole Ad Blocking VPN Server behind your router at home.
+## Option B <br> Set up a Pi-Hole Ad Blocking VPN Server behind your router at home.

 Detailed writeup including an explanation of how to bridge your Local LAN with your Wireguard network coming soon, refer to the Quickstart above for now.